nareynolds/chef-djangaconda/README.md

 ## Quickstart

-The [Vagrantfile](Vagrantfile) is written to set up and run the well known Django "Polls Tutorial" project on an Ubuntu 14.04 virtual box provisioned with Django installed in a Python 3.4 Anaconda environment, PostgreSQL, Nginx, and Gunicorn.
+The [Vagrantfile](Vagrantfile) is written to set up and run the well known Django 1.8 ["Polls Tutorial"](https://docs.djangoproject.com/en/1.8/intro/) project on an Ubuntu 14.04 virtual box provisioned with Django installed in a Python 3.4 Anaconda environment, PostgreSQL, Nginx, and Gunicorn.
 Please, note that the setup may take a while the first time Vagrant must download the Ubuntu box, and that it will take at least a few minutes to download the Anaconda installer.

 ```bash
 # clone this repo